UweTrottmann/SeriesGuide/docs/backup-json-schema.md

 The expected format and values are documented here.

 To see an example file, export your data from SeriesGuide.
-Note that unlike the examples below the exported JSON is written without indents and comments to save space and increase performance.
+Note that unlike the examples below the exported JSON is written without indents to save space and increase performance.
 Use a text editor or other tool to format it for easier reading.

 When importing, not all but a few required values need to be present.
 In most cases, SeriesGuide will fill in the missing values when a show is next updated.